trim21/go-bencode/readme.md

 ### Marshal

+Bencode doesn't have null type, so all ptr type (`*T`) on struct field will get omitempty by default.

 If you want to encode customize type as struct field with `omitempty`, do implement both `bencode.Marshaler` and `bencode.IsZeroValue`, so encoder could know if it's a empty value and skip fields.